kvttt/kvttt.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a senior at UNC-Chapel Hill double majoring in Biostatistics, B.S.P.H. and Mathematics, B.S. with a minor in Chemistry.
+I am currently a senior at UNC Chapel Hill double majoring in Biostatistics, B.S.P.H. and Mathematics, B.S. with a minor in Chemistry.

 I have been working at the [UNC BRAIN Lab](https://bbm.web.unc.edu/) in the [Biomedical Research Imaging Center (BRIC)](https://www.med.unc.edu/bric/) at UNC Chapel Hill as a Research Assistant